CPS Post-Graduate Psychology Fellowship

 Qualifications:

-• Completed doctorate in clinical, counseling or school psychology or related field (ABD candidates may be considered), OR completed Master’s degree in mental health counseling, OR completed Master’s degree in social work.
+• Completed Doctorate in clinical, counseling or school psychology or related field (ABD candidates may be considered), OR completed Master’s degree in mental health counseling, OR completed Master’s degree in social work.

 • Experience with providing short term and group psychotherapy in a community or university mental health setting.